google/android-cuttlefish/staging/host/cvd_test_configs/local_tests/README.md

 at least one local image is needed.
 Hence some steps are needed to create these artifacts locally.

-In particular - there needs to be the following artifacts lcoal:
+In particular - there needs to be the following artifacts local:

 1. A folder containing Cuttlefish 'host tools' - which contains the `cvd` binary (among others) that are